Canadian music charts: History

 In November 1996, Nielsen SoundScan started compiling sales charts in Canada.
 When the chart was started in 1996, there were 200 positions (with the top 50 being published by Jam! and the top 10 being published by Billboard).
 By the late 1990s, physical single sales in Canada had greatly declined.
-In April 1999, Billboard described Canada's singles market as "dire" and Doug Spence, Director of the Canadian operations of Soundscan, said: "there's no singles market here".
+In April 1999, Billboard described Canada's singles market as "dire" and Doug Spence, Director of the Canadian operations of SoundScan, said: "there's no singles market here".
 Due to the limited amount of commercially available physical singles, singles began remaining on the chart for lengthy periods of time.
 Elton John's charity single "Candle in the Wind '97"/"Something About the Way You Look Tonight" spent 45 weeks at number one despite selling only one million copies in its first two years of release in the country.
 It stayed in the top twenty for three years.

-With of the growing popularity of digital music downloads in the mid-2000s, physical single sales in Canada declined further, and in March 2006, Billboard reported that most of the then-recent number-one singles on the Canadian Singles Chart had sold less than 200 copies.
+With the growing popularity of digital music downloads in the mid-2000s, physical single sales in Canada declined further, and in March 2006, Billboard reported that most of the then-recent number-one singles on the Canadian Singles Chart had sold less than 200 copies.
 In March 2006, Nielsen Entertainment Canada created the Canadian Digital Songs Chart, which tracked sales of digital music downloads, and Billboard stopped publishing the Canadian Singles Chart in favor of the new chart.
 However, the chart continued to be published on Jam!.

-Billboard introduced their own singles chart for Canada, the Canadian Hot 100, on June 7, 2007.
+Billboard introduced its own singles chart for Canada, the Canadian Hot 100, on June 7, 2007.
 Similar to the US Billboard Hot 100, the chart is based on digital download single sales and streaming data from Nielsen SoundScan and radio audience levels from Nielsen BDS.